 - the COVID-19 and travel: Crossing provincial and territorial borders

 For projects that include public gatherings in Canada, recipients are encouraged to read the Public Health Agency of Canada (PHAC) guidelines.

 If your plans include travel and/or public gatherings in locations with public health measures in place, consider postponing the project, completing the project without these elements or modifying the activity to a virtual event or one that respects social distancing guidelines.
 These changes must be pre-approved by a Program officer in writing or through an approved project update report.

 General changes to our granting activities

 Peer assessment committees

-The Council is currently holding virtual peer assessment committees.
-We’re grateful to our many accommodating assessors.
+The Council is currently holding virtual peer assessment committee meetings.
+We are grateful to our many accommodating peer assessor committee members.

 Feedback on grant applications

 Canada Council staff members continue to help and support applicants who are preparing new grant applications.

 That said, the Council has shifted away from providing individualized feedback on past applications to continue to meet its service standards for assessing current applications and to help applicants with their future applications.